dell/csi-baremetal/docs/proposals/excluding-drives.md

 ```

 #### Pass settings
+Propose to process excluded drives on Discover stage in csi-baremetal-node part.
+Node container will take drive setting from the ConfigMap created with csi-baremetal-deployment.

+Node ConfigMap can be updated in the following ways:
 1. Set global drive rule on CSI installation.

 Helm command for `csi-baremetal-driver` should be modified with: